rehmatworks/gplaydl/readme.md

 ```

 ## Detailed Instructions
 So the brief instructions didn't get you going?
 Here is a detailed guide for you.
-Let's beging with installing the package using PIP3.
+Let's begin with installing the package using PIP3.

 ```bash
 pip3 install --upgrade --force-reinstall gplaydl